whitedevils/LandroidWorxApp/README.md

 So, pratically the web app has the main functionalities like the official app, is intuitive, very simple to understand the usage and grafically clean.

 You can reach web app at this link: https://landroidworxapp.azurewebsites.net/ and see how it works in [Wiki](https://github.com/whitedevils/LandroidWorxApp/wiki)

+Web App is completely free and there is no advertisement.
+If you enjoy app and you want to support me with server costs you can donate by donate button inside web app.
+Thanks!